Search for?

 Where should you pay road toll?

 The majority of the national road network and parts of the municipal road network will be covered.
 This means that the new rules will apply to a total of approximately 10,900 kilometers.
-These kilometers will be distributed in road segments spread across Denmark.
+These kilometers are distributed in road segments spread across Denmark.

 It is estimated that these 10,900 kilometers account for approximately 75 percent of the total number of kilometers driven by trucks.

-You can also see the Danish Road Directorate's map of roads with road tolls.
+You can see the Danish Road Directorate's map of roads with road tolls.

 How much does it cost?